nasko25/beatgems/train/README.md

 I was not able to fix it, perhaps it just needs more time, but it is getting too expensive for me to wait for it for too long given all uncertainties.
 [This issue](https://github.com/ultralytics/ultralytics/issues/1439) lead me to believe that the dataset is just too large, so I removed the last dataset from `fine_tune.py` and it proceeded without throwing this error.

+I am testing it locally and it took 27 minutes after the `[audiocraft.modules.codebooks_patterns][INFO] - New pattern, time steps: 1500, sequence steps: 1504` log for the first Training log to appear.
+But the good news is that `small` model fine-tuning works on a 3070 with 8GB of memory for now.

+#### Memory filled

+My fine-tuning script crashed once because the RAM and swap partition got filled up.
+I have not 100% confirmed this was the issue, but swap was 100% full and every time I tried to rerun it, the kernel kept killing the fine-tuning process.

+I fixed it by adding a little bit more RAM (by increasing my VM allocation) and clearing everything stored on the swap partition (basically by restarting my local instance).